Persian MS 845 (The John Rylands Research Institute and Library, The University of Manchester)

 Bibliographical description based on an index created by Reza Navabpour circa 1993, derived from a manuscript catalogue by Michael Kerney, circa 1890s, concisely published as Bibliotheca Lindesiana, Hand-list of Oriental Manuscripts: Arabic, Persian, Turkish, 1898.

-Subsequently augmented and enhanced by Jake Benson in 2023 with reference to the manuscript in hand.
+Manuscript description by Jake Benson in 2023 with reference to the volume in hand.

 Availability